Solar in Tampa, FL: 2026 Cost, Savings & Payback

 Solar Energy in Tampa, Florida

 Tampa, Florida receives an average of 5.7 peak sun hours per day, placing it among the best cities in the country for solar energy production.
-With electricity rates averaging 14.4¢ per kWh from Tampa Electric (TECO), near the national average, solar provides competitive returns on investment.
+With electricity rates averaging 14.4¢ per kWh from Tampa Electric (TECO), below the national average, but with rates rising 2-3% annually, the long-term savings are still meaningful.

 Tampa has a solar penetration rate of 5.5% — showing growing adoption of residential solar, with significant room for expansion.
 The cost of living index of 94 (national average: 100) reflects a lower cost of living, keeping installation costs competitive.